Dragon Age: Deception: Reception

 Multiversity Comics praised the series for its characters and dialogue.
 Both Rowan Grover and Laura Merrill from Multiversity Comics lauded Olivia Pryde as a good leading character for Deception.
 Grover liked how she is set up as an relatable and strong character by the writers of Deception.
 Merrill in particular liked how Deception "elegantly walks the line between comedy and tragedy with a complicated hero", and felt that the writers convincingly constructed a good example of a deeply flawed anti-hero archetype who achieves redemption in the end.
-When summarizing the Dragon Age comic series from the 2010's, Merrill considered Deception to be one of the best, primarily due to its depiction of its doomed protagonist, Olivia Pryde, as a female protagonist with agency who could keep readers absorbed and engaged in her actions.
+When summarizing the Dragon Age comic series from the 2010s, Merrill considered Deception to be one of the best, primarily due to its depiction of its doomed protagonist, Olivia Pryde, as a female protagonist with agency who could keep readers absorbed and engaged in her actions.

 The series' artwork and its attention to detail has received unanimous praise from commentators.
 Describing artist Fernando Heinz Furukawa's style as "Arthur Adams vibes with a little bit of Shonen manga mixed in", Grover lauded the "nicely detailed art that is expressive and human, yet fluid and fast-paced at the same time", praised Furukawa's skill at crafting "capable dynamic facial expressions" to complement the dialogue.
 Rosberg thought Furukawa managed to bring new life to established Dragon Age characters.
 Grover praised the color work by Mike Atiyeh for its "fresh, bright palette", which gives a "coastal and fresh feel" to Deception.
 Sachin Teng's cover art for the first two issues of the series was praised by Steven Foxe from Paste.
 Bishop is particularly impressed with Teng's work, and remarked that the first issue's "cover alone might be worth the price".